swiftlang/swift-evolution/proposals/0461-async-function-isolation.md

 ### Alternative syntax choices

+Several different options for the spelling of `nonisolated(nonsending)` and `@concurrent` were explored.
+An earlier iteration of this proposal used the same base attribute for both annotations.
+However, these two annotations serve very different purposes. `@concurrent` is the long-term right way to move functions and closures off of actors.
+`nonisolated(nonsending)` is necessary for the transition to the new behavior, but it's not a syntax that will stick around long term in Swift codebases; the ideal end state is that this is expressed via the default behavior for (explicitly or implicitly) `nonisolated` async functions.

+Note that it is well understood that there is no perfect syntax which will explain the semantics without other context such as educational material or documentation.
+This is true for all syntax design decisions.

+#### No explicit spelling for `nonisolated(nonsending)`

+It's reasonable to question whether `nonisolated(nonsending)` is necessary at all given that its only purpose is transitioning to the new behavior for async functions.
+An explicit spelling that has consistent behavior independent of upcoming features and language modes is valuable when undertaking a transition that changes the meaning of existing code.

+An explicit, transitory attribute is valuable because there will be a period of time where it is not immediately clear from source what kind of async function a programmer is working with.
+It's necessary to be able to discover that information from source, such as by showing an inferred attribute explicitly in SourceKit's cursor info request (surfaced by "Quick Help" in Xcode and "Hover" in LSP / VSCode).
+An explicit spelling that has consistent behavior independent of language mode is also valuable for code generation tools like macros, so that they do not have to consider build settings to determine the right code to generate, it's valuable for posting code snippets on the forums during the transition period, etc.

+#### Justification for `@concurrent`

 This proposal was originally pitched using the `@concurrent` syntax, and many reviewers surfaced objects about why `@concurrent` may be misleading, such as: